 This page may contain affiliate links.

 Some links on this page are affiliate links, meaning I may earn a commission if you sign up (at no extra cost to you).
 This never influences my ratings or recommendations.
-Tools I wouldn't genuinely recommend are marked as such.

-My Take on Kit Pricing
+My take on Kit pricing

 Kit's creator focus shows in its feature design.
 Subscriber tagging, visual automations, and email list management are built around the way creators actually work: selling courses, running launches, and nurturing audiences.
 The free plan with 1,000 subscribers is enough to validate whether the platform fits your workflow before paying.